-I’ve been a Tom Russell fan since 1975, when he sent me a copy of Ring of Bone, his superb duet album with Patricia Hardin.
+I have been a Tom Russell fan since 1975 when he sent me a copy of Ring of Bone, his superb duet album with Patricia Hardin.
 “Why hasn’t everybody heard of this guy?”
 I wondered.
 More than 40 years later, I’m still asking myself that question.

 Over the years, Russell has released about three dozen records, most of them solo efforts, and all of them excellent.
 Endlessly inventive, he has delivered everything from a two-disc folk/rock/country opera about an Irish immigrant to a live album with the 31-member Norwegian Wind Ensemble that incorporates jazz, folk, Tex-Mex, and classical elements.
 Folk Hotel, his 14-track, 71-minute latest release, is one of the best and maybe even the best of all the items in his catalog.